 Addressing anxiety requires long-term changes, and a comprehensive treatment plan is preferable.
 But there are simple ways to at least ease anxiety until ultimately you're ready to commit to something better.
 In this article, we'll list seven simple and easy ways to ease anxiety so at least you can find some relief from your anxiety symptoms.

-Don't Just Relieve Anxiety - CURE It
+Don't Just Relieve Anxiety - Fix It

 Easing vs. Curing Anxiety

 It's important to note the difference between easing anxiety and curing anxiety.
 Easing anxiety is when you use tools and strategies to simply reduce the amount of anxiety you experience every day.
 Curing anxiety is when you not only reduce your overall anxiety - you prevent it from coming back.